 Environmental Science Project

 This course will result in an Environmental Science project accomplished by the MS student for an appropriate topic as arranged between the candidate and the project advisor.
-Credit 1-6
+Credit 1-6 (This course requires permission of the Instructor to enroll.)
+Project (Fall, Spring, Summer).

 Environmental Science Thesis

 The thesis option will be available to environmental science graduate students only with prior written approval of program faculty.
 Students will submit a proposal to a faculty member who agrees to serve as the student's thesis committee chair.
 The proposal will describe the basic research question to be investigated and the experimental protocols to be employed.
 Proposals will be reviewed by the program faculty who will give permission to register for thesis credit.
 This course may be taken several times over the course of a student's graduate program, for variable credits.
 A written thesis and oral defense are required at the completion of the thesis research.
+(Enrollment in this course requires permission from the department offering the course.)
+Thesis (Fall, Spring, Summer).

 Total Semester Credit Hours